ashishk8826/students-performance-prediction/README.md

 of the target perform and don't leave it. in contrast to the exploration characteristics of Associate in Nursing algorithmic program describes the power of the algorithmic program to depart this peak and look for higher resolution.

 ● Chaotic Salp swarm :- The planned Chaotic urochordate Swarm algorithmic program (CSSA) is applied on fourteen unimodal and multimodal benchmarks by optimisation issues and twenty benchmark datasets.
 10 totally different chaotic maps square measure utilized to reinforce the convergence rate and ensuing preciseness.
 Simulation results showed that the planned CSSA may be a promising algorithmic program.
 Also, the results reveal the aptitude of CSSA find Associate in Nursing optimum feature set, that maximizes the classification accuracy, whereas minimizing the number of elect options.
-Population primarily based metaheuristic algorithms share varies benefits embrace quantifiability, simplicity and process time reduction.
+Population primarily based metaheuristic algorithms share varies benefits embrace quantifiability, simplicity and process time reduction.
 However, these algorithms have 2 main disadvantages:- recession in native optima and low convergence rate. a technique to beat these issues and enhance the performance of meta-heuristic algorithms is to deploy the chaos theory.
 Chaotic maps square measure used